cloudfoundry/php-buildpack/docs/development.md

   - `docs` contains project documentation
   - `extensions` contains non-core extensions
   - `env` virtualenv environment
-  - `lib` contains core extensions, helper code and the build pack utils
+  - `lib` contains core extensions, helper code and the buildpack utils
   - `scripts` contains the Python scripts that run on compile, release and detect
   - `tests` contains test scripts and test data
   - `run_tests.sh` a convenience script for running the full suite of tests

-### Understanding the Build Pack
+### Understanding the Buildpack

-The easiest way to understand the build pack is to trace the flow of the scripts.
-The build pack system calls the `compile`, `release` and `detect` scripts provided by the build pack.
+The easiest way to understand the buildpack is to trace the flow of the scripts.
+The buildpack system calls the `compile`, `release` and `detect` scripts provided by the buildpack.
 These are located under the `bin` directory and are generic.
 They simply redirect to the corresponding Python script under the `scripts` directory.

-Of these, the `detect` and `release` scripts are straightforward, providing the minimal functionality required by a build pack.
+Of these, the `detect` and `release` scripts are straightforward, providing the minimal functionality required by a buildpack.
 The `compile` script is more complicated but works like this.

   - load configuration
   - setup the `WEBDIR` directory
-  - install the build pack utils and the core extensions (HTTPD, Nginx & PHP)
+  - install the buildpack utils and the core extensions (HTTPD, Nginx & PHP)
   - install other extensions
   - install the `rewrite` and `start` scripts
   - setup the runtime environment and process manager
   - generate a startup.sh script

-In general, you shouldn't need to modify the build pack itself.
+In general, you shouldn't need to modify the buildpack itself.
 Instead creating an extension should be the way to go.

 ### Extensions

-The build pack heavily relies on extensions.
-An extensions is simply a set of Python methods that will get called at various times during the staging process.
+The buildpack relies heavily on extensions.
+An extension is simply a set of Python methods that will get called at various times during the staging process.

 #### Creation